 The New Mardi Gras Also Had A Rough Start

-The new Mardi Gras had a rough start too, though without the ignominy of running aground.
-Construction began in 2018 with a scheduled inaugural cruise slated for August 2020, but yard delays and the pandemic put off her official launch until July 31 of this year.
+The new Mardi Gras had a rough start, too, though without the ignominy of running aground.
+Construction began in 2018 with an inaugural cruise scheduled for August 2020, but yard delays and the pandemic put off her official launch until July 31 of this year.

 While the vast differences between the two ships outweigh any similarities, Carnival says the spirit of the line remains inspired by its first vessel.